 - Don’t multitask during the class.
 You are having a training so you should listen to the lecture.

 - Your instructor may ask questions too.
-It’s best to share them what you know to make the video conference more informative.
+It’s best to share with them what you know to make the video conference more informative.

 - And don’t forget to turn on your mic when interacting.
 It would be very frustrating when you know that your mic is off after you delivered a very detailed input.